levoxtrip/PKB/docs/topics/strive.md

 aim high, and aim frequently.
 The math says so.
 Why argue With that?

+No matter how many external goals you achieve you keep setting more.

+It is not uncommon for people to spend their whole life waiting to start living One day I’ll make it.”
+Is your goal taking up so much of your attention that you reduce the present moment to a means to an end

 ### Timeframe
 12-week time period is appropriate for most goals

 you must identify the actions involved in achieving each of these ‘macro’-goals

 Total hours per week Specific days The length of each goal-oriented work session A specific time window (e.g., from 8 a.m. to 9 a.m.) or a time constraint (e.g., before 9 a.m.) for the goal-oriented work session

+### Quest
+Instead of goals set quests.
+Quest is an adventure and you expecct it to be one.
+You  expect it to take you into new and unfamiliar landscape with challenges and surprises and curious encoutners.

+A quest is personally transformative – the endeavor itself shapes who you are, and what you’re capable of.

+A quest has a dragon to slay (and it’s inside you).
+From a distance, the dragon always seems unconquerable, yet the hero finds a way.

+### Reaching goals
+Often when you reach you goal not much changed.
+Even if you reach your life goal you won't happy automatically.

+### Setting goals
+- Decide precisely what you want.
+- Write this goal down.
+- Set a deadline by which you plan to achieve it.
+- List what you will need to do to achieve your goal.
+- Turn the list into a plan.
+Organize it by priority and sequence.
+- Take action immediately.
+Do anything, but don’t hesitate.
+- Promise yourself to make some small step toward your goal each and every day

+Create your life goals and thenn break them down to yearly goals, monthly goals, weekly goals and daily goals.

 ## Break it down in smaller parts
 Larger goals need breaking down into smaller milestones.